This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Now clean the stovetop itself with a solution of equal parts of vinegar and water.
 The acidity of the vinegar breaks down the grease and dirt that has accumulated.
 (Vinegar is an amazing cleaner)

-- A paper towel is more effective than a sponge for the, especially stubborn stains.
+- A paper towel is more effective than a sponge for, especially stubborn stains.

 - Depending on the amount of grease, let the vinegar solution sit for about a minute or more.

 - DO NOT use a steel scrubber unless you want a re-enactment of the Texas Chainsaw Massacre on your stove.